 - Use motion activated lights.

 Prevention is better than cure.
 Most home emergencies can be avoided.
 It is best to ensure your loved ones safety at home by putting in place the necessary safety precautions.
 However much we prevent the occurrence of emergencies, they are at times inevitable.
-For this reason, you should learn CPR AED and first aid.
+For this reason, you should learn CPR AED and first aid skills.